 - to provide detailed feedback to students about their research and presentation, from a panel of distinguished judges from industry and academia

-The top three winners at CHI 2021 in each category (undergraduate and graduate) will receive prizes of US $500, US $300, and US $200, respectively.
+- Three winners will be selected in each category– undergraduate and graduate.
+The top three winners at CHI 2022 in each category (undergraduate and graduate) will receive prizes of US $500, US $300, and US $200, respectively.
 All winners will receive a medal and two-year complimentary ACM membership with a subscription to ACM’s Digital Library.
-Winners will be recognized during the closing plenary session of the CHI 2021 conference.
+Winners will be recognized during the closing plenary session of the CHI 2022 conference.
 The first-place winners will also go on to compete in the ACM grand finals with winners from other ACM conferences.
-There is a chance for them to attend the Annual ACM Awards Banquet to have a dinner with the Turing Award winners.

 A submission to the Student Research Competition should describe recently completed or ongoing student research in any of the topic areas covered by CHI.
-Even if the research was completed under the supervision of a supervisor, the submission must be authored by the graduate student alone (no co-authors – even other graduate students – are allowed).
 For undergraduate students, a group of undergraduate students who worked together on a project can submit the research with all their names on it, but all students must be undergraduates and the faculty advisor cannot be listed as an author.
+Graduate student submissions must be single author– even if the research was completed under the supervision of a supervisor, the submission must be authored by the graduate student alone.
 Submissions should be original work that is neither in submission elsewhere nor already published in CHI or another conference or journal.
-Papers should describe:
+Abstracts should describe:

 - The research problem and motivation for the work

 - Background and related work

 - Submit an abstract and a poster to the Student Research Competition category via the Precision conference submission system: